StewartNash/welding/README.md

 16. Intelligent Agents
 17. AI Today

+### Newton-Raphson Method

+Newton's method or the Newton-Raphson method is an iterative method for finding the roots of a differentiable function.

 ### Gradient Descent

 Gradient descent is an iterative algorithm that is used to minimize a function by finding the optimal parameters.
 To implement a gradient descent algorithm, we require the following